-What typically entices us to eat?
-Much of the time it maybe for unconscious reasons such as we crave something or simply because of what it tastes like.
-Holistic nutrition is an integral aspect of the holistic approach to health that is more than just blindly meeting the need to eat.
-Holistic nutrition involves conscious decision making of food choices for deeper reasons that serve to promote overall well-being and not hinder it.
-Holistic nutrition is rooted in the belief that you become what you eat.
-That what you choose to ingest has a positive or negative effect not just on the physical body but on you as a whole including mind, emotions and spirit.
-Utilizing nutrition from this holistic approach involves gaining knowledge about nutrition and its effects on your individual biological makeup.
-We all have different biochemistry and genetics so a dietary plan that may work for one person will not work for another.
+Holistic nutrition involves conscious decision making of food choices that serve to promote overall well-being and not hinder it.
+Furthermore, that what you choose to ingest will have a positive or negative effect on your body as a whole including mind, emotions and spirit.
+Incorporating integrative nutrition principles involves gaining knowledge about food choices and how it aligns with your individual biological makeup.
+We all have different biochemistry so a dietary plan that may work for one person will not work for another.

 How To Practice Holistic Nutrition